mollie/api-documentation/source/reference/v2/transfers-api/create-transfer.rst

    :api_keys: true
    :oauth: true

-Trigger a payout of funds on a balance by creating a transfer.
+Transfer funds away from a balance by creating a transfer.

 See the guide on :doc:`Mollie Payouts </guides/payouts>` for more details on managing transfers for custom balances.